scalacenter/advisoryboard/proposals/README.md

 * Accepted: yes
 * Updates:
 	* Remains active as of August 2019
-	* It remains part of the mission of the Scala center to make sure Scala is
+	* It remains part of the mission of the Scala center to make sure Scala is accessible on other platforms than the JVM.
-	* Since this is well-established, has buy in from all parties, this is
+	* Since this is well-established, has buy in from all parties, this is considered completed.
 * Status: **completed**
 # [006-compile-time-serializibility-check.md](./006-compile-time-serializibility-check.md)
 * Date proposed: August 2016